web1992/read/netty/netty-in-action-chapter-03.md

 and  `ChannelFuture` classes which, taken together, can be thought of as representing Netty’s networking abstraction:

-- ■ Channel — Sockets
+- Channel —> Sockets
-- ■ EventLoop —Control flow, multithreading, concurrency
+- EventLoop —> Control flow, multithreading, concurrency
-- ■ ChannelFuture —Asynchronous notification
+- ChannelFuture —> Asynchronous notification

 predefined, specialized implementations

-- ■ EmbeddedChannel
+- EmbeddedChannel
-- ■ LocalServerChannel
+- LocalServerChannel
-- ■ NioDatagramChannel
+- NioDatagramChannel
-- ■ NioSctpChannel
+- NioSctpChannel
-- ■ NioSocketChannel
+- NioSocketChannel

 ## EventLoop

 These relationships are:

-- ■ An  EventLoopGroup contains one or more  EventLoops.
+- An  `EventLoopGroup` contains one or more  EventLoops.
-- ■ An  EventLoop is bound to a single  Thread for its lifetime.
+- An  `EventLoop` is bound to a single  Thread for its lifetime.
-- ■ All  I/O events processed by an  EventLoop are handled on its dedicated  Thread.
+- All  I/O events processed by an  `EventLoop` are handled on its dedicated  Thread.
-- ■ A  Channel is registered for its lifetime with a single  EventLoop.
+- A  `Channel` is registered for its lifetime with a single  `EventLoop`.
-- ■ A single  EventLoop may be assigned to one or more  Channels.
+- A single  `EventLoop` may be assigned to one or more  Channels.

 ![Netty components and design](images/netty-in-action-components-and-design.png)